AnuVk/SelWeb_Cucumber/README.md

 This is my first repo!!!! :)

 I have been trying out different automation tools and wanted to explore Selenium webdriver with cucumber and ruby.
-Thought of documenting it as and when i work on it.
+Thought of documenting it as and when i work on it.Not much technical details are specified as i have come from a testing background, but i hope the details are clear !!!

 Steps to get started: